Skip to content

 Common eating disorders include:

 • Anorexia nervosa: Anorexia refers to a pattern of chronic food restriction and an intense fear of gaining weight.
-A person with anorexia typically has distorted views of their bodies, despite being underweight.
+A person with anorexia typically has distorted views of their body, despite being underweight.

 • Bulimia nervosa: Bulimia refers to cycles of bingeing and purging, where people consume large amounts of food quickly before attempting to “purge” themselves of calories.
-Compensatory behaviors may include vomiting, laxative or diuretic abuse, or excessive exercise.
+Eating disorder compensatory behaviors may include vomiting, laxative or diuretic abuse, or excessive exercise.

 • Binge eating disorder: Binge eating disorder refers to consistent patterns of bingeing large amounts of food.
 Unlike bulimia, people with binge eating disorder do not regularly purge after a binge.